What is a mini? Miniature horses are simply that—small versions of regular-sized horses, the result of centuries of selective breeding.

 pull up to four times their weight and run up to 45 miles per hour!
 Minis are hearty and easy to house and care for.
 But because of past inbreeding and their small stature, minis have some widespread health challenges, including obesity.
 Dwarfism is prevalent among minis and is often accompanied by significant health

 While most of the miniature horses in our program are not registered, some who have entered our program may have been registered somewhere along their journey to us.

 Just like a big horse, miniature horses can bite.
 Part of the training for all horses in our programs receive, regardless of the role they play, is basic good ground manners.
-That being said, it's still an animal and can be unpredictable.
-Horses can nibble each other when they are grooming, playing, or showing affection - so a horse could try to also nibble a
+That being said, they are still animals and can be unpredictable.
+Horses nibble each other when they are grooming, playing, or showing affection, so a mini could try to also nibble a

 human to show they like you, but our goal is to teach them that this behavior is ok between horses, but not for humans.